 Problems with bad tests

 Not all tests are equal!
 Good tests are extremely valuable to development teams.
 Bad tests, however, can actually hurt progress and even be worse than no tests at all.

-- May not be testing the correct behaviour, so don't actually verify that the business user's needs are being met.
+May not be testing the correct behavior, so don't actually verify that the business user's needs are being met.
 This can lead to a degradation in the relationship with the team's end users.

 6 practical ways to improve tests